-Your healthcare professional should check your white blood cell count before you take TECFIDERA, 6 months after starting treatment, and then every 6-12 months after and as they feel necessary.
+Your healthcare provider should check your white blood cell count before you take TECFIDERA, 6 months after starting treatment, and then every 6-12 months after and as they feel necessary.

-Your healthcare professional should do blood tests to check your liver function before you start taking TECFIDERA and during treatment if needed.
-Tell your healthcare professional right away if you get any symptoms of a liver problem during treatment, including:
+Your healthcare provider should do blood tests to check your liver function before you start taking TECFIDERA and during treatment if needed.
+Tell your healthcare provider right away if you get any symptoms of a liver problem during treatment, including:

-Your healthcare professional should do a blood test before you start treatment with TECFIDERA and while you’re on therapy.
+Your healthcare provider should do a blood test before you start treatment with TECFIDERA and while you’re on therapy.

-Learn about common TECFIDERA side effects and get tips to help manage them.
+Learn about common side effects of TECFIDERA and get tips to help manage them.